qp5/About-me/README.md

 ⭐ Roadmap of upcomming plans <br><br>

-Hi there!
+Hi there!<br>
 I'm an aspiring entrepreneur launching a few products this year 2024:<br>

  ● Mobile app AI <a style="text-decoration: none" href="https://github.com/qp5/bowHip_app">phone assistant</a> interacts with default Text & Dialer apps.<br>
  ● Working on a SAFE style agreement - a social impact approach were a capped % of $ goes to humanitarian causes.<br>